 As a practical matter, issuers that utilize Rule 506 prefer a small number of large investors rather than a large number of small investors.
-According to the SEC, Rule 506 offerings include an average of 10 investors and have an average offering size of about \$71 million.77 Thus, changing the definition of an accredited investor to allow investors of modest means to invest is not likely to be an attractive alternative for promising start-ups, even if those investors are interested.
-Instead, smaller investors are likely to be left to the sorts of offerings that cannot attract funding from larger, more sophisticated investors.
+According to the SEC, Rule 506 offerings include an average of 10 investors and have an average offering size of about \$71 million.
+Thus, changing the definition of an accredited investor to allow investors of modest means to invest is not likely to be an attractive alternative for promising start-ups, even if those investors are

-72 Board of Governors of the Federal Reserve System, Survey of Consumer Finances, 1989-2019.
+&lt;sup>72 Board of Governors of the Federal Reserve System, Survey of Consumer Finances, 1989-2019.
+Id.